Deform Paths

 The default Level edit is [2].

-In the example below, deform paths to open the mouth is created and displayed.
+In the example below, deform paths to open the mouth are created and displayed.

 Level edit 3

-In the example below, deform paths to open the mouth is created and displayed.
+In the example below, a deform path to close the mouth is created and displayed.

 Was this article helpful?